connordbrown/phase-2-project/README.md

 ## Operation

-This application uses React Router v6.
-Make sure your system is running the correct version:
+This application uses React Router.
+Make sure your system is running the latest version:
 ```bash
 npm install react-router-dom
 ```